solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 You were born too \
 And maybe we met under a canopy \
-Swaying with the ancient ones \
+Rooted with the ancient ones \
 Posthumous fibers binding petrified thoughts

 A common chapter \